dzenbot/DZNWebViewController/README.md

 ```

 ### Step 3
-Then just instantiate DZWebBrowser and init with a NSURL.
+Instantiate a DZWebBrowser object and init with a NSURL.
-You also need to embed the view controller into navigation controller.
+You also need to embed the view controller into a UINavigationController.
 ```
-NSURL *url = [NSURL URLWithString:@"https://www.google.com/"];
+NSURL *url = [NSURL URLWithString:@"https://www.google.com/"];\n
-DZWebBrowser *webBrowser = [[DZWebBrowser alloc] initBrowserWithURL:url];
+DZWebBrowser *webBrowser = [[DZWebBrowser alloc] initBrowserWithURL:url];\n
-UINavigationController *webBrowserNC = [[UINavigationController alloc] initWithRootViewController:webBrowser];
+UINavigationController *webBrowserNC = [[UINavigationController alloc] initWithRootViewController:webBrowser];\n
 [self presentModalViewController:webBrowserNC animated:YES];
 ```